Ms. Pac-Man Maze Madness: Reception

 The Dreamcast, Game Boy Advance, and Nintendo 64 versions received "mixed or average reviews" according to the review aggregation website Metacritic.
 Nintendo Power said of the N64 version, "The multiplayer mode stumbles," while N64 Magazine gave it a much harsher description: "The Multiplayer mazes are viewed from three-quarters angle — and the blurry visuals make it all but impossible to see what's going on."
 They also continue comparing the tag games as being "ruined by the fact that the chasers move twice as fast as the other players."
 Their final comment on the multiplayer mode was simply "Terrible."
 In Japan, Famitsu gave the PlayStation version a score of 23 out of 40.
 Game Informer gave the same console version a favorable review over a month before it was released Stateside.

 Chris Charla of NextGen said of the PlayStation version in its December 2000 issue: "The maze format makes the game too limited to be the next Ape Escape, but it's definitely worth a look."
 Later, in its January 2001 issue, Daniel Erickson called the N64 version "A solid package for just about any gamer."

+Reviewing the Game Boy Advance version of the game, Retro Gamer generally complimented the graphics, sound and gameplay while stating itw as difficult to see the heights of some platforms and noted that the game difficulty was perhaps too lenient suggesting it for younger players.

-Bad Hare of GamePro said of the PlayStation version, "With three frantic multiplayer modes as well as the original arcade classics, Maze Madness proves the ol' girl still has life in her."
-However, Human Tornado said that the Dreamcast version "isn't a very strong Pac game, but it does have its moments.
-If you're hungry for some ghosts, it might be worth a trip around the maze."
+Bad Hare of GamePro said of the PlayStation version in its October 2000 issue, "With three frantic multiplayer modes as well as the original arcade classics, Maze Madness proves the ol' girl still has life in her."
+Four issues later, however, Human Tornado said that the Dreamcast version "isn't a very strong Pac game, but it does have its moments.
+If you're hungry for some ghosts, this game might be worth a trip around the maze."

 The game was a runner-up for the "Best Multiplayer Game" award at the Official U.S. PlayStation Magazine 2000 Editors' Awards, which went to TimeSplitters.